 “We didn’t propose to increase the level that Congress last authorized it at,” the aide said.

-This article appears in the Feb.
-11, 2013, edition of National Journal Daily.
+This article appears in the February 11, 2013, edition of NJ Daily.